 Why Choose Mount Sinai

-Mount Sinai Heart physician-scientists are at the forefront of studying and treating fibromuscular dysplasia.
+Mount Sinai Fuster Heart Hospital physician-scientists are at the forefront of studying and treating fibromuscular dysplasia.
 Dr. Olin is an internationally recognized authority in vascular medicine and FMD, pioneering a national registry for FMD patients.
 Daniella Kadian-Dodov, MD, published the landmark paper showing that patients with FMD have a high likelihood of having an aneurysm and/or dissection.
 Jason Kovacic, MD, PhD, has led several important research studies contributing to our understanding of this disease as well as other cardiovascular diseases.
 Together with other Mount Sinai doctors and researchers, they have revolutionized both the understanding and treatment of the disease over the past decade.
 In addition to our physicians, our program has dedicated nurse practitioners to help plan new patient visits, screenings, biopsies, etc.

 - Annette King